 Skip to content

-AiMOS (DCS) Supercomputer
+Accessing AiMOS (DCS) Cluster

 All compute jobs must be submitted to the slurm queue and not directly run on the frontend node.
 Users running jobs on the frontend node will be locked out of the system.